bisinho/AI-Enablement-Day-2026/README.md

 Come ready to **experiment, build, and automate with AI on SAP BTP**!

 👉 **Need help?
 Reach out to the instructors during the session—we’re here to support you!**

+## License
+Copyright (c) 2026 SAP SE or an SAP affiliate company.
+All rights reserved.
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.